jsacoba/pai789_finalproject/script3_epi_data/readme.md

-# Script No. 3: Cleaning the Environmental Performance Index (EPI) of Countries
+# Script No. 3: Cleaning and Processing Data: Environmental Performance Index (EPI) of Countries

 ## A. Summary

-This script uses `pandas` module of Python.
-The script is aimed at cleaning the data set containing information on the Environmental Performance Index of countries.
+This script uses `pandas` module of `Python`.
+The script is aimed at cleaning the data set containing information on the Environmental Performance Index of 180 countries included in the report.

 ## B. Input Data